Family Treatment Court Program

 - Maintain appropriate behavior.
 Violent or inappropriate behavior will not be tolerated and will be reported to Court.
 This may result in termination from the Family Treatment Court Program.

 - Attend all court hearings and plan to stay until the end.
 If you must leave early, contact the Family Treatment Court Program Manager a day prior to court to allow enough time for the team to be notified.

 - Dress appropriately for Court and treatment sessions.
 Dress to make a positive impression.
 Clothing bearing drug or alcohol related themes or promoting or advertising alcohol or drug use or violence is considered inappropriate.
-Speak with your DCFS Social Worker if you need assistance with clothing.
+Speak with your DCYF Social Worker if you need assistance with clothing.